Anthhon/cForge/README.md

 # cForge

 cForge is a lightweight library for building scalable and efficient C applications.
-It should like the Rust cargo.
+It should work like the Rust cargo.

 ## Building